Pacific Rim (film): Reception

+Box office

-Box officePacific Rim grossed $101.8 million in North America, and has had a favorable international release, grossing $309.7 million in other countries, for a worldwide total of $411.5 million.
+Pacific Rim grossed $101.8 million in North America, and has had a favorable international release, grossing $309.7 million in other countries, for a worldwide total of $411.5 million.

 The film grossed $3.6 million from Thursday night showings, 23 percent of which came from IMAX showings.
 It then faced competition from Grown Ups 2 and ultimately fell behind it on opening day, earning $14.6 million.
 The film reached the #3 spot during the opening weekend with $37.2 million, behind Despicable Me 2 and Grown Ups 2.
 This is the highest-ever opening for a film by del Toro, surpassing Hellboy II: The Golden Army.
 Around 50 percent of tickets were in 3D, which makes it the second-highest 3D share of 2013, behind Gravity.
 During its second weekend, the film dropped a steep 57% with a gross of $16 million, and during its third weekend, had dropped a further 52% with a gross of $7.7 million.

 On July 22, 2013, it was reported that the film had reached #1 at the international box office over the weekend.
-The film had a successful opening in China, grossing $45.2 million, until overtaken by The Hobbit: The Battle of the Five Armies.
+The film had a successful opening in China, grossing $45.2 million, until it was overtaken by The Hobbit: The Battle of the Five Armies.
 It was the largest opening in China for a Warner Bros. title, and the sixth-largest Chinese debut of all time for any Hollywood film.
 On August 19, 2013, its gross crossed $100 million in China alone, becoming the sixth-highest-grossing American film ever in China.
 It grossed a total of $114.3 million in the country, making China the largest market for the film.
 In Japan, the film landed in the fifth position on opening weekend, with an initial earning of $3 million (behind World War Z's gross of $3.4 million).

 In September 2013, Forbes highlighted Pacific Rim as "the rare English-language film in history to cross $400 million while barely crossing $100 million domestic".